mvanwinkleias/blog_posts/2023-05-10-package_shell_walkthrough/2023-05-10-package_shell_walkthrough.md

 └── README.md
 ```

+### Repeated Organic Growth

+After a while "repeated organic growth" can lead to
+inconsistencies between all of your projects.

 ### A "First" Project - 4

 I could go on.
 But you'll notice that a lot of work that